 - Dir of Construction – Alex Hammerton

 Board meetings are held once a month from 7-9pm on a weekday evening.
 Directors are expected to attend the monthly Board meetings and to also attend relevant sub-committee and other meetings occasionally where necessary.

 The Board is non-executive and all directors are unpaid.
 However Directors are expected to be committed and have an active role in order to support and develop this organisation.
-Activity levels vary quite a bit.
+Activity levels vary.